 CFSIC has accomplished what it has by rationing its available cash through the use of periodic restrictions imposed on the countersigning of homeowner Participation Agreements by the Superintendent.
-CFSIC has provided \$99,761,573 in claim payments for construction and reimbursement to its claimants through the action of the Superintendent's countersigning of Participation Agreements.
+CFSIC has provided \$129,829,442 in claim payments for construction and reimbursement to its claimants through the action of the Superintendent's countersigning of Participation Agreements.
 CFSIC has gone into suspension periodically in order to ration its cash or to enable staff to manage the flow of application information correctly.

-CFSIC is now, as of this writing, actively engaged in the process of releasing and countersigning Participation Agreements for foundation remediation and will most probably continue to do so until mid-May of 2023.
+CFSIC is now, as of this writing, actively engaged in the process of releasing and countersigning Participation Agreements for foundation remediation and will most probably continue to do so until mid-May of 2024.

 Booked unfunded claim liabilities carried on CFSIC's balance sheet greatly exceed CFSIC's assets at any fixed point in time.
 Booked liabilities consist of insurance company claim reserves, which are potential commitments to individual homeowners for remediation or reimbursement when cash becomes available.
-Once cash is available based on the way CFSIC's funds are received, Participation Agreements can be signed with those homeowners.
-These reserves are substantiated by individual applications from homeowners accompanied by verifiable points of written and photographic evidence.
+Once cash is available, based on the way CFSIC's funds are received, Participation Agreements can be signed with those homeowners.
+These reserves are substantiated by individual applications from homeowners, accompanied by verifiable points of written and photographic evidence.

 We maintain reserved claim liabilities on CFSIC's balance sheet for all Active and Inactive Severity Class 3 and 2 claimants.
 (We also maintain modest initial claim reserves on Severity Class 1 foundations, but only when we have an accompanying positive core test on file; without the visible manifestations of impairment, CFSIC does not replace a foundation.)
-We do all of this so that when funding is received in any given fiscal year, we can allocate funding to claimants with existing reserves.
+We do all of this so that when funding is received in any given fiscal year we can allocate funding to claimants with existing reserves who are also in the Participation Agreement line.
+(Claimants are not eligible to have their claims paid if they are in Active status but not yet in the Participation Agreement line.)
 At every point in CFSIC's life as an insurance company, the total of our booked reserve liabilities has greatly exceeded our assets on hand at the same point in time.
 As indicated earlier, however, the total of CFSIC's actual signed Participation Agreements (commitments to fund remediation) plus its operating expense and capital requirements have never exceeded the amount of cash on hand, and that is important for the public to be aware of.